mef51/subdriftlaw/notes.md

     * frequency correct the gajjar bursts and add them in a different color
 * I found drifts for M10's subbursts.
 I used the autocorr sigma from the whole correlation instead of the individual ones, which is probably not right
 * found m9 subburst drifts

+may 27
+===
+* found weighted center frequency of all gajjar and michilli subbursts. this is for correcting the drifts of the bursts